adelodundamilare/user_mgt_app/README.md

 ```
 Start your emulator and run the app via VS Code or Android Studio

+To complete the signup flow, you might be asked to enter a code you received on the phone number you registered with, something which may never come unless you're using a local number.

+If you do not want to go through that stress, you can access the app using the details you'll find on the login screen

 ## Generate an APK
 To generate an apk, run the following command
 ```